 Justine- the photograph of the girl on the bench is my favorite of my photographs.
 Everything at that moment was perfect- the mirror was already there and the petals on the ground.
 To me it represents childhood innocence.

 « Diane Arbus and Helen Levitt work has also influenced me. »

 Can you tell me when/why you decided to be a photographer?

 As an undergraduate, I studied film studies.
 So I was thinking about images long before picking up a camera.
 After college, I moved and drove cross country and bought a camera to photograph the trip.
 I liked documenting things and seeing the results.
 I took some photography classes and later ended up at SUNY, New Paltz for MFA.
 My first long term project was as a grad student when I did a series at a state psychiatric hospital in New York.

 your favorite photo books? your inspirations?

-I am studied cinema and am influenced by it.
+I have studied cinema and am influenced by it.
 Visually I like the style of Wim Wenders.
 I like photography books based on projects.
-Some that have influenced me are Stephen Shore’s- Uncommon Places, Larry Fink’s – Social Graces I also like Ralph Eugene Meatyard’s series the Family Album of Lucybelle Crater.
-Diane Arbus and Helen Levitt work has also influenced me.
+Some that have influenced me are Stephen Shore’s « Uncommon Places », Larry Fink’s « Social Graces » I also like Ralph Eugene Meatyard’s series the Family Album of Lucybelle Crater.
+Diane Arbus and Helen Levitt work have also influenced me.

 Interview Kalel Koven / In Frame